MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/bookings-virtual-visits.md

 Create specific appointment types to represent the services offered by your organization and to tailor the booking experience.

-In the booking calendar, go to **More options** (...) > **Appointment types**, and then select **New appointment type**.
+In the booking calendar, go to **More options** (...) > **Settings**, select **Appointment types**, and then select **Add appointment type**.
 Enter a name&mdash;for example, Account opening, Prescription renewal, Loan consultation, Tax preparation&mdash;and any other information and settings you want.

-The information and links that you add are included in the email confirmation that's sent to attendees every time this type of appointment is booked.
-You can even set email reminders and other options such as whether attendees can [join from a mobile browser](mobile-browser-join.md) without having to download Teams.
+The information that you add are included in the email confirmation that's sent to attendees every time this type of appointment is booked.
+You can set email reminders and other options such as whether attendees can [join from a mobile browser](mobile-browser-join.md) without having to download Teams.

+You can also link a form that attendees need to fill out each time this appointment type is booked.
+To link a form, choose **Link a form**.
+Enter the URL of the form, and then choose **Link**.
+(The first time that you link a form, you'll be prompted to create an Office 365 group to store all your forms.
+You'll only need to do this one time for the booking calendar.)

 To learn more, see [Create an appointment type](https://support.microsoft.com/office/create-an-appointment-type-810eac77-6a65-4dc8-964d-c00eadf43887).

 ## Schedule a visit